SPRINGFIELD (AP) -- A Springfield native on Thursday was named to lead the new University of Massachusetts downtown Springfield satellite center.

 "With this appointment, the campuses of the UMass system, in partnership with the local community colleges, are ready to deliver important, life-improving educational programs to the people who need them most," UMass President Robert Caret said.
 "The UMass Center at Springfield will fuel the economic well-being of the entire region."

 Davila cited his own non-traditional start in higher education when touting the value of the Springfield center.
-After taking classes at two community colleges, he transferred to UMass.

 "UMass for me was a second chance," he said.